tibs/pact-talk/pact-slides.rst

 * micro services
 * we supply the client and server
 * we supply a library that wraps the client and we supply the server
+* we have two services talking to each other

 Contract testing, summarised
 ----------------------------